Third-Party Risk in Security

 Practical Example

-A company uses a vendor to process customer support tickets and authenticate through single sign-on.
-The vendor therefore holds sensitive customer data and has a live connection into core identity workflows, making that relationship part of the company’s real security boundary.
+A company uses a vendor to process customer support tickets and authenticate through SSO.
+The vendor therefore holds sensitive customer data and sits close to core identity workflows, making that relationship part of the company’s real security boundary.

 Common Misunderstandings and Close Contrasts

 Third-party risk is not the same as Vendor Assessment.
-Assessment is one part of the process.
-Third-party risk is the broader ongoing security issue the organization must manage over time.
+Assessment is one activity within the broader ongoing risk problem.

 It is also different from purely internal control failure.
-The source of exposure involves an outside relationship, even though the organization still has responsibility for how it manages that dependency.
+The source of exposure involves an outside relationship, even though the organization still owns how it manages that dependency.